wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 2 - Starting DevOps/DEMO 2.5 - Release Management/Demo 2.5.md

  ![](<media/prod_variables.png>)

- [Explain that you defines variables that are specific to an environment in here and that they can later be referenced inside build tasks]
+ [Explain that you define variables that are specific to an environment in here and that they can later be referenced inside build tasks]

 0. Click the **Deployment conditions** tab

  ![](<media/prod_deployment_conditions.png>)

- > In the first environment (Dev), the deployment is automatic as soon as a *Release* is created but now in *Prod*.
+ > In the first environment (Dev), the deployment is automatic as soon as a *Release* is created but not in *Prod*.
  > In *Prod* we want to trigger the deployment only after it was successful in *Dev*

 0. Click the **General** tab